linode/docs/docs/websites/cms/install-and-configure-wordpress-using-wp-cli.md

     wp help

-Doing that and you will see a screen similar to
+Do that and you will get a screen similar to

     wp